jopaik/network_demos/network_backups_git/README.md

 This demo uses the ansible.scm collection and the network.backup role from Validated Content `network.backup` to backup router configurations to git branches in Gitea.
 Additionally we will check for configuration drift and restore configurations when appropriate.

 ### Step 1 - Collect Backup Configurations
 Access your AAP Controller from your RHDP POD and run the 'Network-Backups-Git' job template.
-The survey prompt allows for custom naming your branch or default branch naming when ignored.
+The survey will prompt for optionally naming your branch or inserts default branch naming when ignored.

 Output - Network-Backups-Git `backups.yml` with explanations
 ```